crisisboard/opencrisisboard/README.md

 $ yarn
 ```

+Then, ensure the mongodb service is installed and running locally.
+There are multiple ways of doing this, but [this guide](https://medium.com/swlh/get-up-and-running-with-mongodb-in-under-5-minutes-abc8770b1ef8) should help if you don't know how to do this.

-Since the app currently uses Twitter and Facebook authentication, we need to configure a Twitter and Facebook application and/or GitHub.
+Since the app currently uses Twitter, Facebook, and Github authentication, we need to configure a Twitter and Facebook application and/or GitHub.
 You can register a new application from these links:

 [Twitter Developer Portal](https://developer.twitter.com/)